Cult of Luna: A Dawn to Fear (2019–2020)

-The Raging River and The Long Road North (2021–present)
+The Raging River and The Long Road North (2021–2025)

 On 12 November 2020 Cult of Luna announced the release of a new EP titled The Raging River for 5 February 2021 through their own newly founded label Red Creek Recordings.
 "The Raging River feels more like a bridge.
 A midpoint that needs to be crossed so we can finish what we started with 2019's 'A Dawn to Fear,'" the band adds.

-On 4 November 2021, Cult of Luna announced the release of a new album titled The Long Road North for 11 February 2022.
+On 11 February 2022, Cult of Luna released their ninth studio album titled The Long Road North.

+In the Shadow of Your Shadow (2026–present)

+On 12 June 2026, Cult of Luna announced their tenth studio album, In the Shadow of Your Shadow, which is scheduled for release on 6 November 2026.

 Musical style and influences

 Cult of Luna is considered to be at the forefront of the post-metal genre, along with contemporary proponents Neurosis and Isis.
 The band's songs are often long, slow, repetitive and crushing, heavy sections of distorted guitars often interspersed with orchestral interludes and extended, post-rock-esque forays.
 The group shuns conventional song structures, opting for a sound that evolves throughout a song, sometimes toward a climactic crescendo, instead of a verse-chorus-verse pattern.
 That style, incorporating sections of "light and dark" into their music, has led to comparisons with contemporaries such as Isis (with whom they have toured), Callisto and Pelican, as well as the significantly older Neurosis.
-Former singer Klas Rydberg, however, has stated that decidedly Radiohead are an influence.
+Former singer Klas Rydberg has named Radiohead as an influence.